okta/okta-signin-widget/README.md

     // Use OktaSignIn
     var signIn = new OktaSignIn(/* configOptions */);
     ```

+    Source maps are provided as an external .map file.
+If you are using [Webpack](https://webpack.github.io/), these can be loaded using the [source-map-loader](https://github.com/webpack-contrib/source-map-loader) plugin.

     **Note:** If you use [Browserify](http://browserify.org/) to bundle your app, you'll need to use the `--noparse` option:

     ```bash